praveek/launch.en/help/extension-reference/adobe-extensions/adobe-analytics-extension.md

 Determines how the image request is encoded.
 If your implementation or site uses non-ASCII characters, it is important to define character set here.
 You can select a preset character set or specify a custom character set.
 Adobe recommends using the same character coding as your site.
 Typically this value is UTF-8.

-Character Set can be set in Analytics custom code using the variable s.charSet.
+Character Set can be set in [!DNL Adobe Analytics] custom code using the variable `s.charSet`.

 For more information about character sets, see the [Multi-Byte Character Sets whitepaper](https://marketing.adobe.com/resources/help/en_US/whitepapers/multibyte/multibyte_encodings.html).